sumukhprasad/sumukhprasad.github.io/_writing/escapism.md

 > And the award for Most Abstract Writing Topic goes to...

 In front of me lies a vast expanse of green.
 Serene, peaceful.
 It feels like a fever dream, like a faraway place, untouched, idyllic.
 Somewhere along the edge of the universe, on a shore only my imagination can touch, I have found this place in all its iridescent beauty.
 But alas, I must come back to reality.
 Only for a very brief moment of time, I stood in some ephemera, where reality couldn't impose her constraints.
-Reality had loosened its grip on me, and so had I on her.
+Reality had loosened her grip on me, and so had I on her.

 Now, having come back to my chair, I think to myself — was I escaping from reality, or was she escaping from me?